manuel-guilbault/aurelia-skeleton-plugin-typescript/README.md

 [![ZenHub](https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png)](https://zenhub.io)
 [![Join the chat at https://gitter.im/aurelia/discuss](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aurelia/discuss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This skeleton is part of the [Aurelia](http://www.aurelia.io/) platform.
-It sets up a standard aurelia plugin using gulp to build your ES6 code with the Babel compiler.
+It sets up a standard aurelia plugin using TypeScript.
 Karma/Jasmine testing is also configured.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.aurelia.io/) and [our email list](http://eepurl.com/ces50j).
 We also invite you to [follow us on twitter](https://twitter.com/aureliaeffect).
 If you have questions, please [join our community on Gitter](https://gitter.im/aurelia/discuss) or use [stack overflow](http://stackoverflow.com/search?q=aurelia).
 Documentation can be found [in our developer hub](http://aurelia.io/hub.html).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome or Firefox Extension and visit any of our repository's boards.